groman00/express-boilerplate/README.md

 # Socket.io

 Socket.io may be needed to communicate between client and server.
-You can see an example of that by going to here: http://localhost:3000/board
+You can see an example of that by going here: http://localhost:3000/board